csaluski/cs-386-project/Interview Template.md

 -How do you spend that time, in terms of different activities?

+-Are any of those activities ones you feel could be significantly shortened or eliminated completely?

 -Tell me about a time you were researching a topic and how you discovered further readings.

 -Where do you feel that you lose time in your research?

 -How do you currently engage with other academics in reference to these readings?

+-Is there anything I should have asked you but I didn't?